Force of Jody

 How do you use the game to empower young women beyond basketball?

-Starts with communication – having conversations around who they are, what they want to be outside of the game itself.
-Everybody gets taught the same thing, but each person brings their own uniqueness to it, their own flair.
+Starts with communication — having conversations around who they are, what they want to be outside of the game itself.
 The game is just the vehicle.
-Everyone has the same goal - to win.
-And then inside that - the team sport – are individuals that want to succeed and have their own goals.
-So for me, it’s about treating each as an individual first, and then bringing them into the team.
+For me, it’s about treating each as an individual first, and then bringing them into the team.

 If you had to give a halftime speech to the world’s women, what would you say?

-I would say, just believe in yourself whatever you're thinking.
+Just believe in yourself whatever you’re thinking.
 Whatever that first thought is, is actually correct.
-That's what you should go with.
 You are right.
-You're absolutely right.
-And you don't need to ask anybody for permission.
+You’re absolutely right.
+And you don’t need to ask anybody for permission.

 What do you love most about coaching?

-Just seeing the happiness, the excitement, the peace of mind, the relief after all the hard work.
-And the team – those that are behind the scenes – being happy that you’re getting something done, that people can align together on something really cool.
-I just love that you look around and can see everybody doing what they love.
+Just seeing the happiness, the excitement, the peace of mind after all the hard work.
+I love that you look around and can see everybody doing what they love.

 What does success feel like to you?